yuvii28/ML9417_Ass2/README.md

 ### Validate.py
 Helper python script that also trains the classifer on the training data but then performs 10-fold validation to validate our methods and increase accuracy between different optimisations.
+Outputs to 10 csv file labeled with their subset number.
+Writes results of the k-fold validation to csv files named: labeled_results_x.csv and results_x.csv where x is the number of the subset that was used to train the model.
+These outputs can then be used by scorer.py to get the various scores of the validation.

 ### Scorer.py
 Script provided by Fake News Challenge that takes a test set and your results and returns the accuracy and a score.